cert-manager/approver-policy/deploy/charts/approver-policy/README.md

 > - clusterissuers.cert-manager.io/*
 > ```

-List if signer names that approver-policy will be given permission to approve and deny.
+List of signer names that approver-policy will be given permission to approve and deny.
 CertificateRequests referencing these signer names can be processed by approver-policy.

 ref: https://cert-manager.io/docs/concepts/certificaterequest/#approval